Have you been trying to improve your sales demo to convert more leads?

 This is where keeping your company at the back of their minds is very important.
 When they are ready to buy, you need to be there.

 Remarketing is an effective way to keep reminding your leads of your product, and reinforce your message with a personalized special offer.
-Facebook has a powerful remarketing feature allowing you to reach your leads on Facebook.
+Facebook has a powerful remarketing feature within their advertising platform.

 Another good option is Finteza allowing you to re-engage your returning site visitors and current leads with personalized on-site ads.
 For example, here’s a campaign offering your lost leads a free shipping deal: